drydart/flutter_sqlcipher/README.md

 - **At present, cursors are fully materialized.**
   This means that queries which return very large result sets will incur nontrivial overhead in the IPC transfer of the cursor data from Java to Dart.
-We are planning to add windowed cursor and streaming support in a future release.
+We are planning on adding windowed cursor and streaming support in a future major release.
 In the meanwhile, `OFFSET` and `LIMIT` are your friends.

 Reference
 ---------